What is Pattern Day Trading?

 However, Financial Industry Regulatory Authority (FINRA), a trading governing body in the US, set a restriction on "pattern day trading" (PDT).

-Pattern day trading is defined as a round-trip pair of trades within the same day (including extended hours).
-This includes:
+Pattern day trading is defined as a round-trip pair of trades within the same day (including extended hours) on the same stock.

 An opening buy order followed by a closing sell order on the same day.